Congregational contributions: Giving to Grow

 - This transition funding may be used by the Presbytery to reduce the proposed Contributions for individual Congregations before these are finalised for the following year.
 This will be charged to the Church of Scotland General Fund.

 - Presbyteries may increase the proposed Contributions for individual Congregations where they deem that there is considerable potential for increased giving by completing a ‘Giving Agreement’ with the trustees of the Congregation which will indicate the agreed Contributions for the following financial year.
 As per paragraph 9, Presbyteries shall communicate by Extract Minute the required Contributions for Congregations within their bounds subject to application of a Giving Agreement for the following financial year to the Stewardship and Finance Department not later than 15 November each year.
-Any agreed increase in the proposed Contribution will be used by Presbytery to fund Presbytery or National Initiatives, as determined by the congregation entering into the Agreement.
+Any agreed increase in the proposed Contribution can be used either by Presbytery or Nationally to fund initiatives, as determined by the congregation entering into the Agreement.

-- Where a Charge has a ministerial vacancy, an allowance within limits determined by the Faith Nurture Forum shall be given towards extra costs incurred for locum provision during the vacancy.
-This allowance will be deducted from the Charge’s Contribution and charged to the Church of Scotland General Fund.
+- Where a Charge has a ministerial vacancy, an allowance within limits determined by the Faith Action Programme Leadership Team shall be given towards extra costs incurred for locum provision during the vacancy.
+This allowance will be deducted from the Charge's Contribution and charged to the Church of Scotland General Fund.

-- Where a Charge is in Guardianship, an allowance, within limits determined by the Faith Nurture Forum, shall be given towards extra costs incurred for locum provision during the Guardianship.
-This allowance will be deducted from the Charge’s Contribution.
+- Where a Charge is in Guardianship, an allowance, within limits determined by the Faith Action Programme Leadership Team, shall be given towards extra costs incurred for locum provision during the Guardianship.
+This allowance will be deducted from the Charge's Contribution.

-- Where a Congregation undergoes a form of adjustment (e.g. union) the Contribution due will be recalculated from the effective date of the adjustment, ensuring that the newly adjusted Congregation will not pay more in that financial year under the adjusted form compared to the previous form.
+- Where a Congregation undergoes a form of adjustment (e.g. union) the Contribution due will be recalculated from the effective date of the adjustment.

 - These Regulations will be subject to annual review by the General Assembly, in accordance with proposals submitted by the Assembly Trustees.